siderolabs/talos/docs/content/components/trustd.md

     weight: 40
 ---

-Security is one of the highest priorities within Autonomy.
+Security is one of the highest priorities within Talos.
 To run a Kubernetes cluster a certain level of trust is required to operate a cluster.
 For example, orchestrating the bootstrap of a highly available control plane requires the distribution of sensitive PKI data.